 John’s wife, Lesley, is living with dementia in a care home.
 Because of coronavirus, John has not been able to visit Lesley every day as he would usually do.
-Despite the Government’s new guidance on care home visits, John explains how more needs to be done to make sure care home visits work for people living with dementia and their families.
+John explains why he’s signed our urgent letter to the Secretary of State for Health and Social Care asking him to set out a clear timetable and process for re-introducing meaningful visits to care homes.

 My wife, Lesley, and I have been married for 45 years.
 When she was diagnosed with dementia, I looked after her at home for as long as I could.
-When she moved into a care home, five and a half years ago, I still visited her every day to chat, have meals with her and give her additional care.
+When she moved into a care home, over six years ago, I still visited her every day to chat, have meals with her and give her additional care.

 But when coronavirus hit, Lesley’s care home went into lockdown and I didn’t see her at all for more than eight weeks.
 Going from seeing and caring for Lesley every day, to complete radio silence has been so difficult.